Being smart is not only a neat personality trait nowadays, but it has become a vital element in our society.

 They will make your life much easier.
 You can check your phone to see whether your house is secure and raise the alarm immediately in case of any suspicious activity.

 We’ll help you choose the perfect smart lock for your house.
-There are quite a lot of options, but we have boiled the list down to give you the top 5 of the most popular ones.
+There are quite a lot of options, but we have boiled the list down to give you the top 5 best smart locks for google home from the most popular ones.

 1. Google Nest Yale Lock – Smart Lock Deadbolt System For Google Home

 This house lock will communicate with you in such a way that you will always find yourself completely relying on it as years of use go by.
 This is the best smart lock deadbolt you can find in the current market.
 It will merely replace the traditional deadbolt you have on your doors.

 The device cannot be tampered with.
 Without the app and the pin code, there is no getting by this system.
 Burglars may come to your door, but they will never get to fool this smart and secure Google Nest Yale lock.

 It has a neat little touchscreen on it, and if your phone goes out of power, you can manually enter the passcode on the digital touchscreen and get access to the house.

 You will get Nest Connect in the box with the lock itself, and external purchases won’t be necessary.
 Just download the Next app on your phone, and sync it up.
 When the connection is established, you will be able to get alerts directly on the phone.
 Anyone who tries to enter the house will try out pin codes on it, and you will get instant alerts about it.

 Okay, lastly, the Yale lock is battery operated.
 You have to put in 4 AA batteries, and they’ll last you for a year.
 If the batteries run out or are taken out, the door will remain locked.
 In case you come home to find the battery dead, you can immediately power it back up for a short time by using a 9-volt battery from the outside.